BluesClue27/SC4053-Blockchain-Technology/README.md

 6. **Python server won't start**
    - Try `python3 -m http.server 8080` instead
-   - Or use Node.js: `npx http-server frontend -p 8080`

 7. **"Port 8545 already in use"**
    - Another process is using that port
    - Kill the process or restart your computer
    - On Windows: `netstat -ano | findstr :8545` then `taskkill /PID <process_id> /F`

-8. **Contract address keeps changing**
-   - This is normal when restarting the local blockchain
-   - The contract address is deterministic based on deployment order
-   - Usually stays the same if you deploy in the same sequence

 ## 📱 Usage